 Chief Pharmacist Officer

 The current state of the pharmacy profession

-CPhA launched the Canadian Pharmacy Mental Health and Workforce Wellness Survey earlier this year to better understand the state of mental health and workforce wellness within the profession and help inform the next steps of the Pharmacy Workforce Wellness initiative.
+CPhA launched the Canadian Pharmacy Mental Health and Workforce Wellness Survey in early 2022 to better understand the state of mental health and workforce wellness within the profession and help inform the next steps of the Pharmacy Workforce Wellness initiative.